 Kyna Leski received first place in The Japan Architect’s Shinkenchiku Residential Design Competition in 1998 and was selected by the Architectural League of New York as a winner of its 1997 “Young Architects Competition.”

 She has spoken about the creative process throughout the U.S. and abroad and gave a Main Stage presentation at PopTech in 2009.
 Her book, The Making of Design Principles, about the design pedagogy that she developed, was published in 2007.
-She recently finished writing and illustrating a book, called The Storm of Creativity published by MIT Press in 2015.
+She completed writing and illustrating a book, called The Storm of Creativity published by MIT Press in 2015.

 Leski has also served as the “City Architect Design Decision Review Advisor” to the Mayor of Providence, the Planning Department, and the City Planning Commission and Downcity Review Commission.